CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 # Running Nextflow pipelines on Puhti and Mahti

-[Nextflow](https://www.nextflow.io/) is one of the scientific wokrflow managers and provides built-in support for HPC-friendly containers such as Apptainer (Singularity).
-Although Nextflow allows choosing Docker engine for running pipelines, please note that Docker containers can't be used on supercomputers due to the lack of administrative privileges for normal users.
+[Nextflow](https://www.nextflow.io/) is one of the scientific wokrflow managers and provides built-in support for HPC-friendly containers such as Apptainer (= Singularity).
+One of the advantages of Nextflow is that the actual pipeline functional logic is separated from the execution environment.
+The same script can therefore be executed in different environments by changing the execution environment without touching actual pipeline code.
+Nextflow uses `executor` information to decide where the job should be run.
+Once executor is configured, Nextflow submits each process to the specified job scheduler on your behalf (=you don't need to write sbatch script, Nextflow writes on the fly for you, instead ).

+Default executor is `local` where process is run in your computer/localhost where Nextflow is launched.
+Other executors include:

+- SLURM
+- PBS/Torque
+- Amazon (AWS Batch)
+- SGE (Sun Grid Engine)

 There are many other high-throughput tools and workflow managers exist for scientific computing and selecting the right tool can sometimes be challenging.
 Please refer to our [high-throughput computing and workflows page](../../computing/running/throughput.md) to get an overview from the selected list of relevant tools.

 ## Installation

-### Nextflow as a module
+### Nextflow

-Nextflow is available as a module on Puhti and Mahti.
+Nextflow itself is available as a module on Puhti and Mahti.
 One can choose the version of the nextflow depending on the requirement of your own pipeline.
 Please note that the Nextflow version starting from 23.04.3 can only be used for pipelines built with DSL2 syntax.
 You can select a lower version for DSL1-compliant pipelines.

 Nextflow can be loaded as below: